-Hot chocolate is a warm and creamy drink made with dark chocolate, milk, sugar, and cocoa.
-It is a very popular beverage in Italy during the winter months, perfect for warming up and indulging in front of the fireplace.
-Its origin dates back to the Aztec Empire period, where cocoa was considered a precious and sacred drink.
-Today, hot chocolate is loved by both adults and children and can be enriched with whipped cream, cinnamon, or liqueurs to make it even more delicious.
+Hot chocolate is a warm, creamy beverage made with dark chocolate, milk, sugar, and cocoa.
+It is a very popular drink in Italy during the winter months, perfect for warming up and cozying up by the fireplace.
+Its origins date back to the Aztec Empire, where cocoa was considered a precious and sacred drink.
+Today, hot chocolate is loved by adults and children alike and can be enhanced with whipped cream, cinnamon, or liqueurs to make it even more indulgent.

-Combine all the ingredients in a small saucepan, gradually adding the milk, and bring to a boil.
+Combine all ingredients in a small saucepan, gradually adding the milk and bring to a boil.

 Cook for another 10 minutes to thicken the chocolate.

-Serve with whipped cream, a dusting of cocoa, and cinnamon if desired.
+Serve with whipped cream, a sprinkle of cocoa powder, and cinnamon if desired.

 Bowl